JamesVorder/dapper/README.md

 This starts the angular app on `localhost:4200`.
 The electon app needs this to be running, so you'll have to open a second terminal and run:

 `electron .`

+Alternatively, run ```npm run start:desktop``` to run both the web application and electron in parallel.